I love books.

-On Nielsen’s ‘Services for New Publishers‘ page, prices are as follows (for the UK):
+In Nielsen’s ISBN store, prices are as follows (for the UK, in September 2023):

-The more you buy, the cheaper per ISBN; and you may find you need a few for your book anyway depending on how you choose to distribute it (see ‘How many ISBN numbers do I need for one book?’)
+The more you buy, the cheaper per ISBN.
+You may find you need several ISBNs for your book anyway depending on how you choose to distribute it (see ‘How many ISBN numbers do I need for one book?’)